F-35, Cavour sea trials also test logistics

 |0

-This work, F-35, Cavour sea trials also test logistics [Image 4 of 4], by Dane Wiedmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-35, Cavour sea trials also test logistics, by Michael Land, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT